 Richard A. Lovett is my professional name.
 Friends know me as Rick.
-I’ve done a lot of things in my life, including getting a Ph.D., and being a law prof, but these days, I’m primarily a writer and running coach.
-The details are elsewhere on this site, but for now, I’ll cut to the chase:
+I’ve done a lot of things in my life, including getting a Ph.D., and being a law prof, but these days, I’m primarily a writer and running coach:

 • Science writing.
-Over the years, I’ve written for Science, Nature, New Scientist, Scientific American, National Geographic News, Cosmos, and Popular Science.
-I’ve also written dozens of science articles for Analog Science Fiction & Fact.
-I’ve swept together 17 of my favorites into a book, Here Be There Dragons.
+Credits include Science, Nature, New Scientist, Scientific American, National Geographic News, Cosmos, and Analog Science Fiction & Fact.

 • Sports writing.
-I don’t write about the latest scores; I write about how to improve your own game–generally in distance running, although I’ve also written about bicycle touring and cross-country skiing.
-Recently, I write mostly for Peak Performance (in the UK), but in the past I’ve written for Running Times, Marathon & Beyond, Competitor, and Peak Performance, Podium Runner, Women’s Running, Outside, and Trail Runner.
+I don’t write about the latest scores; I write about how to improve your game–generally in distance running, although I’ve also written about bicycle touring and cross-country skiing, including books about all three sports.
+I’ve also written for Runner’s World, Running Times, Marathon & Beyond, Competitor, and Peak Performance, Podium Runner, Women’s Running, Outside, and Trail Runner.